LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 #### Arranging (sorting) data

-* We can sort the data in the table using `arrange`
+* We can sort the data in the table using the function `arrange()`
-* Let's sort the surveys table by "weight":
+* Let's sort the surveys table by the values on the column `"weight"`:

 ```r
 arrange(surveys, weight)